ArmaanLeg3nd/voidension/README.md

 ##### 2. Create a configuration file

-To configure the application, create a YAML configuration file named config.yaml and define the following parameters under the app and server sections:
+To configure the application, create a YAML configuration file named config.yaml and define the following parameters under the app, incoming and outgoing sections:

 ###### `app` Parameters